thedavidinyang/phpsimplemail/README.md

 PHP SimpleMail
 ======
-## A full-featured simple php fluent interface for sending html or plaintext emails via smtp
+## A full-featured simple php fluent interface for sending html or plaintext emails via smtp or sendgrid